 Small Business Should Look Elsewhere for Funding

 With banks barely lending, small businesses are the ones most hurt.
 While they are a vital part of a healthy economy and create numerous jobs in their communities, small businesses are too often overlooked by large banks and left trying to find alternative sources of funding.
 While borrowing from friends and family may help in a pinch, it is not a long-term solution and can end up damaging those relationships.
 Exploring other business funding sources should be a priority for small business owners.
-Rather than expending time and energy applying for business loans that have little to no chance of being funding, small business owners should look towards business funding companies such as Capstone Business Funding, LLC. to ascertain whether they are eligible.
+Rather than expending time and energy applying for business loans that have little to no chance of being funding, small business owners should look towards business funding companies such as Capstone Capital Group, LLC. to ascertain whether they are eligible.